SAL de IBIZA

 Salt from Ibiza

-SAL de IBIZA The Fleur de Sel is obtained in the nature reserves of Saline of Ibiza.
-The small fragile crystals form only on sunny days, low humidity and steady winds.
+SAL de IBIZA The Fleur de Sel is obtained in the nature reserves of the salt mines of Ibiza.
+The small, fragile crystals only form when there is a lot of sun, low humidity and constant wind.

 SAL de IBIZA Salt from Ibiza

-The Fleur de Sel is obtained in the nature reserves of Saline of Ibiza.
-The small fragile crystals form only on sunny days, low humidity and steady winds.
+The Fleur de Sel is obtained in the nature reserves of the salt mines of Ibiza.
+The small, fragile crystals only form when there is a lot of sun, low humidity and constant wind.

 • Sal de Ibiza - salt from the island